 Turning C&D waste minimization policies into practice(Source: Smart Investments for City and County Managers: Energy, Environment, and Community Development; EPA 231-R-98-004)

 Los Angeles, California has developed ambitious waste minimization practices to comply with a state law (Assembly Bill 939) which requires towns and cities to reduce the amount of waste sent to landfills by 50 percent by the year 2000.
 Since C&D waste comprises 15 percent of the city's solid waste stream:

 - The Bureau of Street Maintenance recycles old paving materials into crushed road base and new asphalt.
 This program has saved the city $14 million in its first nine years.

 - The Los Angeles Earthquake Demolition Recycling Program diverted approximately 1.6 million tons of debris from landfills following the 1994 Northridge earthquake.

-- The California Integrated Waste Management Board has provided technical assistance and a series of guides on C&D waste recycling and reuse for specific types of C&D waste in the Los Angeles area.
+- CalRecycle (California Department of Resources Recycling and Recovery) has provided technical assistance and a series of guides on C&D waste recycling and reuse for specific types of C&D waste in the Los Angeles area.

 Public building deconstruction and reuse in the San Francisco Bay Area

 The following case studies are available online:

 - Case Study #1: Public/Private Partnership

 North County Community Development Deconstruction Project (PDF) (4 pp. 703K)